 If you’re looking to experience an authentic slice of Mexico, then the city of Oaxaca is a great destination.
-From ancient ruins to thriving markets, art galleries, delicious cuisine and natural wonders, there’s so much to see here.
+From ancient ruins to thriving markets, art galleries, delicious cuisine, and natural wonders, there’s so much to see here.

 Oaxaca City is one of the best cities in Mexico.
 It’s also a great base to explore the rest of the state of Oaxaca, as well as one of the best bases for digital nomads.